forkd/tesla/README.md

 $ scp -i generated_key_id_25519 /var/log/pf/pflog .  # test: must download this file without asking for password
 ```

-Default path for pflog and GeoLite files is `tesla/app/data`.
-Setup `pflog()` in `getdata.py` with your server's data and download the base files --`geolite()` will require internet access and `upd8db()` will require access to your server to download pflog file, it also may take some minutes to import that file data to your database:
+With access to the OpenBSD machine (and internet access), everything's OK to get raw data, process that, and import into database.
+Commands below should do it with no errors (note that the last one can take several minutes to finish).

 ```
 $ python manage.py upd8geo